 - Individual products associated with full automation are pricey

-Pool automation is an uncomplicated way to master energy efficiency and enjoy your pool without all of the hard work.
+Pool automation is an uncomplicated way to master energy efficiency and enjoy your pool without all the hard work.
 You can automate cleaning processes, pool cover retraction, pool chemical levels, lights, sound, and more.
-Automation takes the pressure off of you as a pool owner and puts the fun back in your backyard.
+Automation takes the pressure off you as a pool owner and puts the fun back in your backyard.

-You can even use your voice assistant to give commands so you can do it all without even moving your feet or turning on your smartphone.
+You can even use your voice assistant to give commands, so you can do it all without even moving your feet or turning on your smartphone.
 Automation is an excellent addition to any pool or spa.

 Questions about swimming pool automation?
-Let me know, I’m always happy to help where I can.
+Let me know.
+I’m always happy to help where I can.